shopware/shopware/changelog/_unreleased/2024-06-06-cleanup-line-items-on-recalculation.md

 # Core

-* Cleanup line items on recalculation because otherwise the line items are not recalculated correctly
+* Changed line item recalculation to fix a calculation error by deleting removed line items.